aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ##### Class
 * Question: "Barbarian's head."
 (Knowledge +2)
 ##### Daytime
-* Borrow "Speed Reading" from library
+* Borrow "Speed Reader" from library
 * Buy all books including "Ghost Encounters" and "Tidying the Heart" from Shibuya bookstore
-* Buy Mammoth Lottery ticket from Shibuya
+* Buy Mammoth Summer lottery ticket from Shibuya (Does not unlock "Easy Money", only weekly or daily prizes do)
 * Talk to Makoto outside Shujin student council room, Priestess Rank 1 (Requires Knowledge Lv.
 3)
 ##### Evening
 * Temperance Rank 8